-2021-001 Corrective Action Planned:
+2022-001 Corrective Action Planned:

-The Circuit Clerk's Office has been in communication with Delta Computer Systems (DCS) to discuss the deficiencies that the Circuit Clerk has been experiencing and the inability to produce aging reports to comply with State Audit requirements.
-The Circuit Clerk has met with a representative from DCS on several occasions to review the ongoing work that DCS has completed on their software.
-During those meetings, the Circuit Clerk has helped DCS better understand the necessary functions and reporting requirements of the Circuit and County Court Departments that will need to be provided within the software.
-It is the Circuit Clerk's hope that the software provided by DCS will be available during Fiscal Year 2023.
-Upon notification from DCS that the software creation is complete, the Circuit Clerk will be ready to switch to their court software that is capable of producing reports that are compliant with State Audit requirements.
+During FY2022, the Circuit Clerk's Office continued to communicate with Delta Computer Systems (DCS) to discuss the deficiencies that the Circuit Clerk has been experiencing and the inability to produce aging reports to comply with State Audit requirements.
+The Circuit Clerk met with a representative from DCS on several occasions to review the ongoing work that DCS has completed and for training on their software in both our Gulfport and Biloxi offices.
+During those training sessions, the Circuit Clerk informed the DCS representative of the deficiencies that still existed and reiterated the necessary functions and reporting requirements of the Circuit and County Court Departments that will need to be provided within the software.
+The Circuit Clerk reached out to DCS in August to find out the status of the software to which a reply was received stating that DCS was going to wait until after the November General election and then proceed with finishing the software when the new Circuit Clerk came into office.
+Harrison County is undergoing a change with the AS400 system which will delay the conversion to DCS in 2024.
+Upon notification from DCS that the software creation is complete, the Circuit Clerk will be ready to switch to their court software as long as it is capable of producing reports that are compliant with State Audit requirements.

-Anticipated Completion Date: September 30, 2023.
+Anticipated Completion Date: September 30, 2024.